EXHIBITION: EXPERIMENTS CARVED FROM TIME

 Experiments Carved from Time invites audiences into a space where sculpture bends into painting, text collides with material intervention, and abstraction dissolves into performance.
 Each artist works as an experimenter, testing how time, ancestry, and lived experience inscribe themselves on material form, and how fragments of the past can be reassembled into speculative futures.

-Jordan Zayas Kelly - ‘Pocket Book’, 2024
+Jordan Zayas Kelly - ‘Pocket Books’, 2024

 Exhibition Details